Smoking and Teens

-According to the CDC, diseases caused by smoking kill more than 480,000 people in the United States each year.
+Smoking is the leading cause of preventable death in the world.
+According to the CDC, diseases caused by smoking kill more than 480,000 people in the U.S. each year.
 The CDC also states that smokers are 2 to 4 times more likely to develop heart disease and stroke.
-Even with anti-smoking campaigns and medical disclaimers in place, many people continue to smoke or start smoking every year.
+Despite the known dangers, many people continue to smoke or start smoking every year.
 One out of 5 deaths of Americans is related to smoking, and it kills more Americans each year than suicides, homicides, AIDS, and car accidents combined.
-According to the CDC, 90% of new smokers are children and teenagers, in many cases, replacing the smokers who quit or died prematurely from a smoking-related disease.
+According to the CDC, 90% of new smokers are children and teens, in many cases, replacing the smokers who quit or died prematurely from a smoking-related disease.

 Facts about smoking and teens